 To get the username of all users that are members of groups

 memberOf attribute can be used to filter via the API.

-- The server connection must be initialized (by a user login)
+- The server connection must be initialized (by an initialization call using user credentials)

 - Specific fields and paths will vary across installations and may change depending on what LDAP implementation is being used.